MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 - [Microsoft Syntex - SharePoint Advanced Management](advanced-management.md)

-## Restricted access control for your organization

-### Enable restricted access control for your organization
+## Enable restricted access control for your organization

 To enable restricted access control in SharePoint, run the following command: